 The jungle region, a huge part of the Amazon, where incredible flora and fauna have their home and national reserves opened the doors to Eco-Tourism.
-River cruises and Amazon lodges provide the best options to dive deep in to the depths of the Peruvian jungle.
-But, over all these things, the main reason for a visit to the country with the ancient Inca capital is to experience the mysteries of Machu Picchu in the Andes.
+River cruises and Amazon lodges provide the best options to dive deep into the depths of the Peruvian jungle.
+But, overall these things, the main reason for a visit to the country with the ancient Inca capital is to experience the mysteries of Machu Picchu in the Andes.

 But what is Machu Picchu?
 Machu Picchu is an ancient Inca site that was built over five centuries ago.
 Well hidden in the mountains the Spaniards never found it and never got to destroy it.
 To this day its exact purpose remains unknown, but plenty of speculations are trying to finally find it out.
-What we do know is that the area is separated in an urban, agricultural and religious zones.
-Now, it is on top of almost every travelers bucket list.
+What we do know is that the area is separated in an urban, agricultural, and religious zones.
+Now, it is on top of almost every traveler’s bucket list.
 Elected as the “Top Dream Destination 2018” it counts with millions of visitors each year who finally want to get mesmerized by the “Los city of the Incas”.

 Did you know that, when constructing Machu Picchu, the Incas did not use any wheels to transport the heavy stones?
 Also, the architecture of the buildings is quite impressive: Each stone fits perfectly with one another, not even a needle would fit through.
 All of the above mentioned and more reasons made it one of the New Seven World Wonders, and well-deserved.
-Machu Picchu is part of the Urubamba province and Cusco department.
-From the city of Cusco you can reach Machu Picchu via bus, train or by hiking.
+Machu Picchu is part of the Urubamba province and the Cusco department.
+From the city of Cusco, you can reach Machu Picchu via bus, train or by hiking.
 While the Cusco is at about 3400 m, Machu Picchu is only at approximately 2,430 m above sea level.
-Also the environment changes.
+Also, the environment changes.
 It is surrounded by lush vegetation and mountains covered in cloud forests which makes it even more impressive.
 With llamas grazing all over the site, Machu Picchu looks just like out of a picture.
-These are some basic Machu Picchu information, but due to its history it is certainly worth a quick look on the Internet.
+These are some basic Machu Picchu information, but due to its history, it is certainly worth a quick look on the Internet.

-Not many people are able to wake their wanderlust and pack their bags for a hike in rainy season.
-Some trails are even closed in February, for example the most famous one, the Inca Trail as well as the Salkantay Trek, however, Machu Picchu is still open.
-February is also the month of carnival, a Catholic festival with lots of music and dancing.
-Plenty of cities celebrate huge parties and parades, some of the best places to visit during this time are Cajamarca, Lima, and Cusco.
+Not many people are able to wake their wanderlust and pack their bags for a hike in the rainy season.
+Some trails are not available in February.
+For example, the most famous one, the Inca Trail as well as the Salkantay Trek.
+However, Machu Picchu is still open.
+February is also the month of the carnival, a Catholic festival with lots of music and dancing.
+Plenty of cities celebrate huge parties and parades.
+Some of the best places to visit during this time are Cajamarca, Lima, and Cusco.